Dr Odeh Dababneh

 About

-Prior to my tenure at Kingston University London commencing in October 2020, I held the position of Lecturer in Aeronautical Engineering at the University of South Wales.
-During this time, I taught courses on Aircraft Structure, including Mechanics of Materials and Aeroelasticity, and supervised BEng/MEng students.
-Furthermore, I participated as a Research Associate at Queen's University Belfast in the Mechanical and Aerospace Engineering department, where my focus lay on the structural component of the Powerplant Integration with Platform Systems (PIPS) program.
-This initiative, a collaborative effort backed by £8.9 million in funding from Innovate UK and Rolls-Royce, aimed to integrate powerplant systems into platform structures.
+Before joining Kingston University London in October 2020, I was a lecturer in aeronautical engineering at the University of South Wales, where I taught Aircraft Structures – including Mechanics of Materials and Aeroelasticity – and supervised BEng and MEng projects.
+I have also worked as a Research Associate in the School of Mechanical and Aerospace Engineering at Queen’s University Belfast, contributing to the structural component of the Powerplant Integration with Platform Systems (PIPS) programme, a major Innovate UK and Rolls-Royce-funded initiative valued at £8.9 million.

-Beyond academia, I served as the head of the engineering and maintenance department at the Royal Jordanian Aero Club.
-Furthermore, I've been actively engaged as an aerospace engineering consultant with MD Defence & Aerospace Corporation in the Netherlands, contributing to various projects such as SAMA Aircraft and Unmanned Aerial Vehicles (UAVs).
-My professional development includes specialized training in aircraft manufacturing and management facilitated by Jordan Aerospace Industries (JAI).
-Additionally, I completed training conducted by Turkish Aerospace Industries (TAI), encompassing design, development, manufacturing, integration of aerospace systems, and modernization.
-Moreover, I participated in the F-16 fighter jets' structural and avionics modification and modernization program, a collaborative effort by TAI and the Royal Jordanian Air Force (RJAF).
+Alongside my academic career, I previously led the engineering and maintenance department at the Royal Jordanian Aero Club.
+I have also served as an aerospace engineering consultant for MD Defence & Aerospace Corporation in the Netherlands, working on programmes including the SAMA Aircraft and various Unmanned Aerial Vehicle (UAV) projects.
+My professional training includes aircraft manufacturing and management through Jordan Aerospace Industries (JAI), as well as design, development, integration, and modernisation training with Turkish Aerospace Industries (TAI).
+I also participated in the F-16 structural and avionics modernisation programme conducted jointly by TAI and the Royal Jordanian Air Force (RJAF).

 Qualifications

-- Private Pilot License (PPL), MidEast Aviation Academy, Amman, Jordan, 2005
+- Private Pilot Licence (PPL), Mideast Aviation Academy, Amman, Jordan

 Domains

-- AE6022 ( Further Aerospace Structures, Materials & Dynamics)
+- AE5044 – Aerospace Structures, Composite Materials & Dynamics

 Qualifications